cdelorme/system-setup/linux/debian/gui.md

 ## troubleshooting

 A graphics card will be required, though driver installation varies wildly and won't be covered here.
-If you install the packages below and cannot run startx or telinit 3 into the slim, then you may have to look elsewhere for future guides.
+If you install the packages below and cannot run startx, then you may have to look elsewhere.

 ## install packages